slatedb/slatedb/CLEAN_SLATE.md

 ## Vision

-> We believe that the future of object storage are multi-region, low latency buckets that support atomic CAS operations.
+> We believe that the future of object storage is multi-region, low latency buckets that support atomic compare-and-swap operations.
 Inspired by [The Cloud Storage Triad: Latency, Cost, Durability](https://materializedview.io/p/cloud-storage-triad-latency-cost-durability), we set out to build a storage engine built for the cloud.
 SlateDB is that storage engine.
+>
 > &mdash;[Building a Cloud Native LSM on Object Storage by Chris Riccomini & Rohan Desai](https://www.youtube.com/watch?v=8L_4kWhdzNc), P99 CONF 2024

 Our vision of, "a storage engine built for the cloud," is an embedded key-value store that...